Oblongmana/sublime-salesforce-reference/README.md

 ## Installation

 1. **Recommended:** Download [Package Control](http://wbond.net/sublime_packages/package_control) and install using the *Package Control: Install Package* command (search for *Salesforce Reference*)
-2. **Not recommended:** Simply download this repo and save it to a *SublimeSalesforceReference* directory inside your Sublime Packages/ directory.
+2. **Not recommended:** Clone the repo or download a release at https://github.com/Oblongmana/sublime-salesforce-reference, and save it to a *SublimeSalesforceReference* directory inside your Sublime Packages/ directory.
 You will not receive automatic updates as you would following option 1

 ## Usage